 Zeroing in on Python again, one of its premier modules is turtle.
 Turtle is a Python library that extends drawing tools to Python programmers.

-But more than a drawing tool, turtle is a predefined object that demonstrates the grandeur potential of OOP.
+But more than a drawing tool, a turtle is a predefined object that demonstrates the grand potential of OOP.
 The Turtle object is essentially a marker instrument.

 Using the turtle module, you can name your Turtle object, color it, and guide it.
-Repeated movements, courtesy of object methods, enables users to draw intricate shapes.
+Repeated movements, courtesy of object methods, enable users to draw intricate shapes.

 The relevance of all this is the mere convenience of being able to call an instance of a class and have full utilization of its capabilities.
 No prior context of the object is necessary to use its prowess.